plagye/my_perceptron/README.md

 Perceptron Implementation in Python

 This repository contains a Python implementation of Rosenblatt's Perceptron algorithm with a Flask web interface.
-The project demonstrates a simple binary classification model that predicts whether someone would be a good business partner based on their capital, monthly savings, and age.
+The project demonstrates a simple binary classification model that predicts whether someone would be a good business partner based on their capital, monthly savings, and age (given that you use it with the existing dataset. you can modify the generate_dataset script to achieve completely different results)

 Features
 Implementation of the Perceptron algorithm from scratch

-Flask web application with a cyberpunk-themed UI
+Flask web application with GUI

 Dataset generation with customizable parameters